-Jane Turpie is the deputy director of EPRU.
-She has a PhD in Behavioural Ecology (1994) and has worked and taught in the applied fields of Conservation Biology and Resource Economics for the past 16 years.
+Jane Turpie is a Senior Research Fellow of EPRU.
+She has a PhD in Behavioural Ecology (1994) and has worked and taught in the applied fields of Biodiversity Conservation and Environmental Economics for the past 25 years.
 Her interests and experience are broad, but tend to have in common her interest in getting to grips with the bigger picture, solving wide-scale and multidisciplinary, integrative problems.

-Her current research interests include valuation and mapping of ecosystem services, the socio-economic impacts of marine protected areas, integrating economics into conservation planning, and climate change.
-She has published 42 scientific papers and 7 book chapters and has written more than 130 technical reports.
+Her current research interests include the mapping and valuation of ecosystem services, natural capital accounting, and economic analysis to guide the design and planning of nature-based solutions to address land degradation, urban environmental issues and climate change adaptation.
+She has published 61 scientific papers and 7 book chapters and has written more than 180 technical reports.